ZurichNLP/mtrain/README.md

 subdirectories `scripts`, `bin`, etc. `FASTALIGN_HOME` is where your compiled fast_align binaries (`fastalign` and `atools`) are stored.

+For evaluation (optional), `mtrain` requires an additional environment variable, `MULTEVAL_HOME`, a directory containing a MultEval installation and `multeval.sh`, among other things.

 #### Setting environment variables temporarily
 To set `MOSES_HOME` and `FASTALIGN_HOME` for the duration of your shell session, type